George Darouze

+MPP initiatives

+When the Ontario Federation of Snowmobile Clubs proposed cutting nearly 5,000 kilometres of trails from its network, Darouze and the provincial government committed an additional $3.9 million in funding to ensure that the entire trail network would remain intact for the 2025–26 season, citing the benefits that the industry has on rural tourism and economies.

-2022-2026 Term of Council
+2022-2026 Term of council

 Darouze has spoken out against the Vacant Unit Tax in Ottawa on multiple occasions, including trying to repeal the Vacant Unit Tax in August 2023, and proposing changes that exempted certain rural properties, as well as providing opportunities for additional case-specific exemptions.

-Darouze has pushed for further enhancements to the rural economy in Ottawa, moving a motion to include the rural and agricultural sector within the strategic priorities of the City's Economic Development Strategy and Action Plan.
+Darouze has pushed for further enhancements to the rural economy in Ottawa, moving a motion to include the rural and agricultural sector within the strategic priorities of the city's Economic Development Strategy and Action Plan.

 Darouze spoke out against a lowering of the curbside waste collection limit in 2023, acknowledging concerns from rural residents with respect to the potential for an increase in illegal dumping.

-Darouze spoke out and voted against deferral of works related to the widening of the Airport Parkway, citing the fact that this highway is one of the first impressions that visitors to the City of Ottawa will have upon arrival at the Ottawa Airport in the City's south end.
+Darouze spoke out and voted against deferral of works related to the widening of the Airport Parkway, citing the fact that this highway is one of the first impressions that visitors to the City of Ottawa will have upon arrival at the Ottawa Airport in the city's south end.

 Darouze provided a direction to City staff in October 2024 to conduct a fulsome review of rural villages in 2025 and provide recommendations for growth opportunities in smaller and mid-size villages, in order to prevent stagnation of housing development and services.

 Committees

-As of February 2023, Darouze sits on the following Committees and Boards of Directors:
+Prior to his resignation as a city councillor, Darouze sat on the following Committees and Boards of Directors: